ibm-cloud-docs/containers/cs_versions_archive.md

 <td>{{site.data.keyword.cloud_notm}} Provider</td>
 <td>v1.8.13-176</td>
 <td>v1.8.15-204</td>
 <td>Updated to support Kubernetes 1.8.15 release.
-In addition, LoadBalancer service `create failure` events now include any portable subnet errors.</td>
+In addition, LoadBalancer service <code>create failure</code> events now include any portable subnet errors.</td>
 </tr>
 <tr>
 <td>{{site.data.keyword.cloud_notm}} File Storage plug-in</td>
 <td>320</td>
 <td>334</td>
 <td>Increased the timeout for persistent volume creation from 15 to 30 minutes.
-Changed the default billing type to `hourly`.
+Changed the default billing type to <code>hourly</code>.
 Added mount options to the pre-defined storage classes.
-In the NFS file storage instance in your IBM Cloud infrastructure account, changed the **Notes** field to JSON format and added the Kubernetes namespace that the PV is deployed to.
+In the NFS file storage instance in your IBM Cloud infrastructure account, changed the <strong>Notes</strong> field to JSON format and added the Kubernetes namespace that the PV is deployed to.
 To support multizone clusters, added zone and region labels to persistent volumes.</td>
 </tr>
 <tr>
 <td>Kubernetes</td>